BASS_Encode_StartLimit

 BASS_ENCODE_DITHERApply dither (TPDF) when converting floating-point sample data to integer

 BASS_ENCODE_QUEUEQueue data to feed the encoder asynchronously.
-This prevents the data source (DSP system or BASS_Encode_Write call) getting blocked by the encoder, but if data is queud more quickly than the encoder can process it, that could result in lost data.
+This prevents the data source (DSP system or BASS_Encode_Write call) getting blocked by the encoder, but if data is queued more quickly than the encoder can process it then that could result in lost data.

 BASS_ENCODE_LIMITLimit the encoding rate to real-time speed, by introducing a delay when the rate is too high.
 With BASS 2.4.6 or above, this flag is ignored when the encoder is fed in a playback buffer update cycle (including BASS_Update and BASS_ChannelUpdate calls), to avoid possibly causing playback buffer underruns.
 Except for in those instances, this flag is applied automatically when the encoder is feeding a Shoutcast or Icecast server.